-- Consistency with the SDG priorities of the transferring country - Compliance with environmental and social requirements and standards framed in applicable policies and frameworks of the transferring country - Respect for human rights - Avoidance of corruption and poor governance - Indicators of sustainable development - Stakeholder engagement: Identification of consultants with stakeholders.
-What partnerships or legal measures are in place that are necessary to ensure the fundamental rights of stakeholders? - Exit Strategy: Explain if applicable, to what extent the activity is expected to transition to a self-sustaining mode after Article 6.2. engagement ceases.
+- Consistency with the SDG priorities of the transferring country - Compliance with environmental and social requirements and standards framed in applicable policies and frameworks of the transferring country - Respect for human rights, gender equality and social inclusion - Avoidance of corruption and poor governance - Indicators of sustainable development - Stakeholder engagement: Identification of consultants with stakeholders.
+What partnerships or legal measures are in place that are necessary to ensure the fundamental rights of stakeholders? - Exit Strategy: Explain if applicable, to what extent the activity is expected to transition to a selfsustaining mode after Article 6.2. engagement ceases.